ktool/retailstore/README.md

 Since maven is used as a dependancy management tool, you can import this as a maven project into eclipse.
 Refer deployment section for getting more details if you want to create and deploy build into standalone container like tomcat or jetty container.

+All the services are well documented inside the code in *com.ketul.springboot.onlinestore.retailstore.service* package

 #### Spring/Java features used
 - spring-boot-starter-data-jpa : For persistence API
 - spring-boot-starter-web : To provide spring mvc support